yemissy/Breakthrough-Server-Side-Project/README.md

 You should have full CRUD on at least 1 of your models.
 Your server should have RESTful routes that execute logic and return JSON data.
 And if time permits, a Front-End UI using Express views or React.
-Examples
-You can build Instagram (users and photos) where a user has many photos and a photo belongs to a user.
-You can view all the photos by a particiular user or have a "Discover" page that shows random photos.

-You can build Reddit (users, posts, comments) where a user writes posts, a posts has many comments, and a post and a comment belongs to a user.

-You can build an Animal Shelter app that matchers adopters with potential pets.
-An adopter might be matched with many pets and a pet might even be matched to many adopters.

-The possibilities are endless, but keep in mind a reasonable scope for this project.

 - [x] **Step 1.
 Plan Out Your Project Schema**